jjmpsp/jjmpsp.github.io/_tutorials/how-to-get-started-with-software-development.md

 Ask yourself what you want to create and why.

 For example; I want to create an app that will allow me to input my weight

+The term 'app' has become very popular in recent years and is short for 'application'.
+We can classify apps into different categories.

+An 'app' is just a container for a collection of machine code.
+In application development terms, we also call this an executable.

 Right down what you want the app to do and why.